AstarNetwork/e2e-tests/README.md

 DB_PATH=./db.sqlite
 ```

-Use specific block number for tests and db cache can signficantly improve test running speed.
+Use specific block number for tests and db cache can significantly improve test running speed.

 Run `yarn update-env` to update .env file with latest block number.